ReactiveX/RxJava/CONTRIBUTING.md

-# Contributing to RxJava
+# Contributing to RxJava 2.x

-If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request (on a branch other than `master`, `0.x`, `1.x`, or `gh-pages`).
+If you would like to contribute code you can do so through GitHub by forking the repository and sending a pull request targeting the branch `2.x`.

 When submitting code, please make every effort to follow existing conventions and style in order to keep the code as readable as possible.